You Have Been LaTeXpOsEd: A Systematic Analysis of Information Leakage in Preprint Archives Using Large Language Models: Abstract

 \section{Abstract}

-The widespread use of preprint repositories such as arXiv has accelerated the communication of scientific results but also introduced overlooked security risks.
-Beyond PDFs, these platforms provide unrestricted access to original source materials, including LaTeX sources, auxiliary code, figures, and embedded comments.
-In the absence of sanitization, submissions may disclose sensitive information that adversaries can harvest using open-source intelligence.
-In this work, we present the first large-scale security audit of preprint archives, analyzing more than 1.2 TB of source data from 100,000 arXiv submissions.
-We introduce LaTeXpOsEd, a four-stage framework that integrates pattern matching, logical filtering, traditional harvesting techniques, and large language models (LLMs) to uncover hidden disclosures within non-referenced files and LaTeX comments.
-To evaluate LLMs’ secret-detection capabilities, we introduce LLMSec-DB, a benchmark on which we tested 25 state-of-the-art models.
-Our analysis uncovered thousands of PII leaks, GPS-tagged EXIF files, publicly available Google Drive and Dropbox folders, editable private SharePoint links, exposed GitHub and Google credentials, and cloud API keys.
-We also uncovered confidential author communications, internal disagreements, and conference submission credentials, exposing information that poses serious reputational risks to both researchers and institutions.
+In this work, we present the first large-scale security audit of the arXiv preprint repository, analyzing over 1.2 TB of data from 100,000 arXiv submissions to report on systemic sensitive information leakage.
+When authors upload submissions, they publish not only a PDF but also auxiliary code, images, and LaTeX source files containing embedded comments.
+In the absence of sanitization, these files often disclose sensitive information that adversaries can harvest using open-source intelligence.
+Operating under a strict ethical framework of passive verification, we introduce LaTeXpOsEd, a pipeline that integrates pattern matching, logical filtering, and large language models (LLMs) to detect context-dependent secrets within LaTeX comments and unreferenced auxiliary files.
+To evaluate the secret-detection capability of LLMs, we introduce LLMSec-DB, a benchmark on which we tested 25 state-of-the-art models.
+Analyzing publicly available arXiv submissions, we uncover thousands of PII exposures, hundreds of instances of exposed credentials, private Google Drive links, API keys, and various semantic leaks, including internal disputes and confidential peer reviews.
+We show that this large-scale extraction of sensitive information is economically viable for low-resource adversaries leveraging open-weight models and constitutes a serious security and reputational threat to individuals and institutions.
 We urge the research community and repository operators to take immediate action to close these hidden security gaps.
-To support open science, we release all scripts and methods from this study but withhold sensitive findings that could be misused, in line with ethical principles.
-The source code and related material are available at the project website: \url{https://github.com/LaTeXpOsEd}
+To support open science and in accordance with responsible disclosure standards, we have published our toolset and benchmarks\ on GitHub\footnote{\url{https://github.com/LaTeXpOsEd}} and Zernodo\footnote{\url{https://doi.org/10.5281/zenodo.20035860}}\footnote{\url{https://doi.org/10.5281/zenodo.20058989}}.